Why are HWY 78 improvements important?

 EO 12898: Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations requires federal agencies to identify and address disproportionately high and adverse human health or environmental effects of their programs, policies, and activities on minority and low-income populations.
 It also requires the agencies to develop strategies to address this problem.
 The US Army Corps of Engineers (USACE) follows the US Environmental Protection Agency guidance, which defines environmental justice as “the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income, with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.”

 Preliminary demographic analysis and coordination with localities indicates that there are Environmental Justice populations within the project study area.
-Impacts to Environmental Justice communities will be avoided and/or minimized throughout the planning stages and any impacts to these communities will require a mitigation plan that will be addressed during the NEPA process in Phase 2.
+Impacts to Environmental Justice communities will be avoided and/or minimized throughout the planning stages and any impacts to these communities will require a mitigation plan that will be addressed during the development of the environmental document in Phase 2.

 How do I stay involved and informed?

 Community engagement and input is critical to the success of this project.
 The project team highly encourages all members of the community and stakeholders to participate and stay engaged in the project.
 You can stay informed by signing up for the email and newsletter list and visiting our project website for more project information and public involvement opportunities.
 Please visit the Contact page and enter your information to sign up for the email list.
 Public meetings will also be announced on the project website, notifications will be distributed to those on the email list, signage will be placed along the corridor with public meeting information, post cards will be mailed announcing public involvement activities to those in the vicinity of the project, and announcements will be made on traditional and digital media sources.
 Stakeholder, business, and elected officials’ meetings will also occur during public outreach activities, as needed.
 Specific community-based meetings are also planned to occur during the project development process as needed.

 Does this project include the Lowcountry Rapid Transit Project (LCRT)?